hemerajs/eslint-config-hemera/README.md

 ## Limitation

-Prettier has no option for `"space-before-function-paren"`.
+Prettier has no option for `"space-before-function-paren"` [Issue 1139](https://github.com/prettier/prettier/issues/1139).
 That's the reason why we turn it off to have better IDE support.

 ### Great tooling